Bachelor of Science

 International Forest Ecosystem Management

-The aim of the Bachelor's programme is to train experts to understand forests as ecosystems and to conserve and manage them according to the principles of sustainable forestry.
-With the acquired competences, management skills and experiences abroad, you will be able to implement international resolutions and conventions for the protection and sustainable use of natural global forest resources.
+The aim of the Bachelor's programme is to enable you to understand forests as ecosystems and to manage and conserve them according to the principles of sustainable forestry.
+With the competences, management skills and international experience you acquire, you will be able to implement international agreements and conventions on the protection and sustainable use of global forest resources.

 What makes this programme special?

-The IFEM programme is one of the few and rather unique international programmes of its kind.
-Ecosystem management and the principles of sustainable forestry are undergoing a period of unprecedented change and synergy, and this is what makes our programme so dynamic.
-The philosophy and primary aim of the programme is to provide students with a sound scientific understanding of the principles and practice of global forest ecosystem management.
-To meet the expectations of both students and future employers, the staff team draws on a wide range of expertise in forest ecosystem ecology, management and related socio-economic studies.
-The knowledge and international experience gained during the optional theoretical semester abroad and the compulsory practical semester abroad can be applied globally in forest and land use planning and conservation projects, including international cooperation in countries of the global south.
-The B.Sc. degree in International Forest Ecosystem Management does not entitle the holder to apply for the preparatory service for the state forest service.
-If your interest lies in the classic forestry career, feel free to take a look at our bachelor's degree programme in forestry.
+The IFEM programme is one of the few truly international study programmes of its kind.
+The fields of ecosystem management and sustainable forestry are evolving rapidly and becoming increasingly interconnected—this dynamic transformation shapes the core of our curriculum.
+The primary goal of the programme is to provide students with a sound scientific foundation in the principles and practices of global forest ecosystem management.
+To meet the needs of students and future employers alike, our teaching staff brings together a broad range of expertise in forest ecology, management, and socio-economic contexts.
+Students gain valuable international experience through an optional theoretical semester and a compulsory practical semester abroad.
+This knowledge can be applied globally in forest and land-use planning, conservation, and international cooperation—particularly in countries of the Global South.

 Individual study contents